-“It really resuscitated the organ,” Ahearn said.
+“It really resuscitated the organ,” said Aaron Ahearn, MD, the Keck Medicine liver transplant surgeon who performed the procedure.
 “It allowed the liver to recover before it had to go on ice.”

 Additionally, Ahearn and his team targeted a recipient they assessed would do well with an organ that had undergone the added stress.

 The recipient was farther down on the transplant list than most recipients from brain-dead donors — and therefore healthy enough to endure it.

 “The organ undergoes one major stress in the procurement process,” Ahearn said.
 “You can’t then put it into somebody who’s severely ill to the level of needing treatment in the ICU.”